Q: What is AWS CodeCommit?

 Q: How do I create webhooks using AWS CodeCommit?

-In the Amazon Simple Notification Service (SNS) console, you can create a SNS topic with an HTTP endpoint and the desired URL for the webhook.
+In the Amazon SNS console, you can create an SNS topic with an HTTP endpoint and the desired URL for the webhook.
 From the AWS CodeCommit console, you can then configure that SNS topic to a repository event using triggers.
 Additionally, customers using AWS Chatbot can configure notifications to be sent to their Slack Channels or Amazon Chime chat rooms.
 For more details please visit here.

 Q: Can I get a history of AWS CodeCommit Git operations and API calls made in my account for security analysis and operational troubleshooting purposes? >>